Skip to main content

 Discover Hawaii's favorite stringed instrument in Ukulele Prodigies, a colorful introduction to the Ukulele.

-When starting with a Ukulele, we recommend choosing a soprano, concert or Tenor Uke to begin.
+When starting with a Ukulele, we recommend choosing a soprano, concert, or Tenor Uke to begin.

 Mallet Percussion